 Questions You May Be Asked in Your next Data Analytics Interview

-As you begin the interview process for your next Data Analyst job, you’ll want to prepare for both technical and non-technical questions that might arise, as it’s highly likely the interviewer will ask a combination of the two to better assess you as a potential hire.
+As you begin the interview process for your next marketing job as a Data Analyst, you’ll want to prepare for both technical and non-technical questions that might arise.
+It is highly likely the interviewer will ask a combination of the two to better assess you as a potential hire.

 Technical questions you may be asked include: